Ben Gordon: National team career

 On April 1, 2008, Gordon was named to the shortlist for the British national basketball team.
 Gordon is eligible for the team by virtue of his British birth and dual citizenship.
 In 2010, he said he hoped to represent Great Britain in the 2012 Olympics.
 However, Gordon missed the beginning of Great Britain's June 2012 pre-Olympic training camp in Houston, Texas.
 He later said he could not commit to the team after being traded from Detroit to Charlotte.

 On July 22, 2016, it was announced that Gordon would be selected for Great Britain's 24-man preliminary roster for the EuroBasket 2017 qualifiers.
-Gordon made Great Britain's 12-man roster for the EuroBasket 2017 qualifiers, and during the qualification games, he averaged 9.2 points, 4.2 rebounds, and 3.3 assists per game.
+Gordon made Great Britain's 12-man roster for the EuroBasket 2017 qualifiers, and during the qualification games, he averaged 9.2 points, 4.2 rebounds and 3.3 assists per game.

 Gordon previously represented the United States national team at the 2003 Pan American Games.

 Post-playing career

-On June 1, 2017, he was arrested for pulling fire alarms at his Los Angeles apartment building.
+On June 1, 2017, Gordon was arrested for pulling fire alarms at his Los Angeles apartment building.

 In October 2017, Gordon was hospitalized for a psychiatric evaluation after an altercation with a female patron at a holistic wellness center in Mount Vernon, New York.

-He was arrested once more on November 20, 2017, in Manhattan for punching the manager of an apartment complex, pulling a knife on him and robbing him of his security deposit.
-He was ticketed, released on $50,000 bail and is scheduled to appear in court.
+On November 20, 2017, Gordon was arrested again for punching a manager of an apartment complex, pulling a knife on him and robbing him of his security deposit.
+He was ticketed, released on a $50,000 bail and had to appear in court.

-In February 2020, Gordon revealed that he was suffering from bipolar disorder, and detailed his battles with mental illness since retirement in an article about mental health for The Players' Tribune, including a suicide attempt.
+In February 2020, Gordon revealed he was suffering from bipolar disorder, and detailed his battles with mental illness since retirement in an article about mental health for The Players' Tribune, including a suicide attempt.

-Gordon was arrested on October 10, 2022, for allegedly punching his son at LaGuardia Airport in New York and subsequently resisting arrest.
-Gordon's son had an order of protection since 2018 legally barring his father from taking him outside of Illinois and "committing physical abuse, harassment, or the interference with personal liberty".
+On October 10, 2022, Gordon was arrested for allegedly punching his son at LaGuardia Airport in New York and subsequently resisting arrest.
+Gordon's son had an order of protection since 2018, legally barring his father from taking him outside of Illinois and "committing physical abuse, harassment, or the interference with personal liberty".
+Shortly afterwards, in early December, he was arrested and sent to Harlem hospital after attempting to stab several people with sewing needles.

+On April 4, 2023, Gordon was arrested once again and taken into custody after he had, allegedly, threatened employees of a juice shop with a knife in Stamford, Connecticut.

+On February 7, 2025, Gordon was inducted into the Huskies of Honor during halftime of the UConn game against St. John’s at Gampel Pavilion.